Zyplos/GeminiDesktopConcept/REPORT.md

 ### Interface
 The general vibe takes inspiration from The Browser Company's [Dia concept video](https://x.com/joshm/status/1863580629465788823).
 I wanted the interface to look like a natural extension of your computer while also looking like something new and shiny.
 The program being an overlay encompasses this idea.
 Its part of your computer by always being there, but is also its own thing by drawing itself on top of the desktop and having its own distinct style from what native UI elements usually look like on Windows.

 One of the main things you'll be looking at is the "Edit Options" panel.
 I meant for it to look like a context menu.
 Modernized but not chunky like the Windows 11 context menu.
-This hits that familiarity while also laying out all the options nicely.
+This encompasses that familiarity while also laying out all the options nicely.

 I referenced the Gemini website for colors I could use.
 I used a muted gray for text that serves as more of a hint.
 The scrollbar in the suggestions panel uses a light blue since it stands out from the rest of the gray interface.

-The clipboard panel changes depending on many characters are in your clipboard.
+The clipboard panel changes depending on how many characters are in your clipboard.
 If the clipboard content overflows the panel, the panel won't scroll.
-I figure you'd be aware of exactly what's in it if you're copying what you need and then opening the overlay.
-The program is also meant for small text snippets, so overflowing the panel isn't meant to happen very often.
+I figure you'd be aware of exactly what's in it if you're copying what you need for the purpose of using the overlay.
+The program is meant for small text snippets, so overflowing the panel isn't meant to happen very often.
 Instead, if it does happen, you'll see the last row of text fade out to let you know you have a lot in your clipboard.
 You'll also see a character count appear just as an extra helpful thing.

 ![the clipboard overflowing with text](./img-clipboard.png)

 ### First Run
 When you first open Latent Writer, you'll see a prompt telling you how to open the overlay.
 Its the only place you'll see that uses gradient text.
-I decided to use it here as a callback to the Gemini website, but also because it stands out as the main thing for you to focus on.
+I decided to use it here as a callback to the Gemini website, but also because it stands out, making it the main thing for you to focus on.

 ![a screenshot showing the gradient text in the first run prompt](./img-first-run.png)

 The first run sequence was highly inspired by The Browser Company's Arc Browser.
-I don't think I've seen another application have such an amazing startup sequence.
+I don't think I've seen another application have such an amazing first run startup sequence.
 With how nice Latent Writer's shader background ended up looking, I wanted to capture the same feeling.
 So, instead of it automatically opening, I wanted you press the hotkey with the anticipation of the program doing something, and then being surprised with it doing something a native program wouldn't usually do.

 ## Iterations